xujiazhe/daemon/README.md

+Monitoring and Management System of FMCG Invoicing Service

 Invoicing project select the tornado as its Web server and nginx reverse proxy.
 One tornado process serves one user.
 From the browser, mobile terminal, the FMCG Invoicing project provides professional online invoicing management services.
 During running of tornado service process, many possible exceptions may occur such as process crashes, DB status changing to (un)available, the tornado process get stuck, daemon crash itself.